edgedb/edgedb/docs/ai/reference_python.rst

        the model.

    :method derive(kwargs):
-       Creates a new instance of :py:class:`AIOptions` by merging existing options with provided keyword arguments.
-Returns a new :py:class:`AIOptions` instance with updated attributes.
+       Creates a new instance of :py:class:`RAGOptions` by merging existing options with provided keyword arguments.
+Returns a new :py:class:`RAGOptions` instance with updated attributes.

        :param kwargs: